• Skip to primary navigation

 • Vinegar

-• Coloring (ex: liquid watercolors or food dye)
+• Coloring – ex: liquid watercolors or food coloring)

 • Candy hearts

-• Shallow tray (the tray photographed here is from Target at back-to-school time, but we found similar trays with great reviews!)
+• Shallow tray – the tray photographed here is from Target at back-to-school time, but we LOVE these trays, too)

 A hand squirts purple baking soda onto the candy heart science tray.